chmllr/notehub/README.md

 First, create [a new page](http://notehub.org/new) using the [Markdown syntax](http://daringfireball.net/projects/markdown/).
 When the note is published, you'll see a subtle panel at the bottom of the screen.
 From this panel you can go to a rudimentary statistics of the article, or you can export the original markdown, or copy the short url of the note.
-Besides this, you also can invert the color scheme by appending to the note url ([example](http://www.notehub.org/8m4l9)):
+Besides this, you also can invert the color scheme by appending to the note url:

     notehub.org/.../title?theme=dark